wandyezj/Random/writings/thoughts/api_design_draft.md

 #### Hypertext Transfer Protocol
-[Hypertext Transfer Protocol]: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol "Hypertext Transfer Protocol" [Wikipedia: Hypertext Transfer Protocol][Hypertext Transfer Protocol]
+[Hypertext Transfer Protocol]: https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol "Hypertext Transfer Protocol" [Hypertext Transfer Protocol][Hypertext Transfer Protocol]

 #### Relational Model
 [A Relation Model of Data form Large Shared Data Banks]: https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf "A Relation Model of Data form Large Shared Data Banks - E. F. Codd"
-[Codd, Edgar F. "A relational model of data for large shared data banks."
-Communications of the ACM 13.6 (1970): 377-387.][A Relation Model of Data form Large Shared Data Banks]
+[A Relation Model of Data form Large Shared Data Banks][A Relation Model of Data form Large Shared Data Banks]

-* Presents a Model of Relational Algebra for use in querying a database.
+* Presents a Technical Model of Relational Algebra for use in querying a database.

 #### An Introduction to Software Architecture
 [An Introduction to Software Architecture]: https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/IntroSA.pdf "An Introduction to Software Architecture"
-[Garlan, David, and Mary Shaw.
-"An introduction to software architecture."
-Advances in software engineering and knowledge engineering.
-1993.
-1-39.][An Introduction to Software Architecture]
+[An Introduction to Software Architecture][An Introduction to Software Architecture]

 ```text
 it is important to be able to recognize common paradigms so that high-level relationships among systems can be understood